 4. Close view of the abutments

-We need to examine the stump shades, also with 3 to 4 shade guides around the natural teeth.
+We need to examine the stump shades, also with several shade guides aside the natural teeth.
 Knowing the patients’ stump shades allows us to exactly mimic shades of the adjacent natural teeth.
 For example, if we learn the stump shade is very dark, we will have to make special treatments first.
+It is to successfully covering the dark shade.

 With such high resolution pictures, we can create best shades and anatomy for your patients.
 For more details, please feel free to contact us at email@example.com